jaffamonkey/current-website/src/site/terms.md

 ## Ways of working

 I have worked with many teams on projects of all sizes.
 What I have learnt is fundamentally, a team is a group of people aiming towards the same (or at least similar) goal.
 This means the real challenge is how a team operates, especially when you are shoe-horning a new person in, on temporary basis.
 Be assured, I have experience of how to approach.
-Whilst mhy social kills may be lacking, in context of work, I value my ability to communicate effectively with many different types of people.
+Whilst my social kills may be lacking, in context of work I value my ability to communicate effectively with many different types of people.

 ## My location

-After 20-odd years in offices, the last 4 years have been remote-based.
+After 20-odd years doing work within company offices, the last 4 years have been remote-based.
 This is not an issue, down to my experience in the kind of work I do.

 I generally work remotely.
 Where absolutely necessary I will travel to your location; otherwise I will participate fully via video calls like [Zoom](https://zoom.us/), and messaging services like [Slack](https://slack.com).